 Common buckthorn is a deciduous shrub or small tree that can grow to 25 ft.
 (7.6 m) in height.
 The bark is dark gray and the inner bark is orange (easily seen when the tree is cut).
 Twigs are usually tipped with a sharp spine.

 The leaf arrangement is usually subopposite, but examples of opposite and/or alternate arrangements are commonly found.
 Leaves are dark green, oval, 1.5 to 3 in.
 (3.8-7.6 cm) long, slightly serrate with 3 to 4 pairs of curving veins and a somewhat folded tip.

 Flowering occurs in the spring, when yellow-green, 4-petaled flowers develop in clusters of 2 to 6 near the base of the petioles.
 Plants are dioecious (male and female flowers occur on separate plants).

 Fruits are small, black berries that are 0.25 in.
 (0.6 cm) in diameter.

 - Birds and mammals feed on buckthorn berries during the winter, aiding in the dispersal of seeds.
 While buckthorn may benefit from this behavior, the feeding animals do not.
-Buckthorn berries contain emodin, a natural laxative, that prevents mammals from digesting sugars found in the berries, like this Eastern chipmunk shown above.
+Buckthorn berries contain emodin, a natural laxative, that prevents mammals from digesting sugars found in the berries.

 - Like many other invasive trees and shrubs, buckthorn leafs out early and retains its leaves into late fall, giving it a much longer advantageous growing season than native plants.